Chahamanas of Shakambhari: Territory

 The term Sapadalaksha (literally "one and a quarter lakhs" or 125,000) refers to the large number of villages in the area.
 It became prominent during the Chahamana reign.
 It appears that the term originally referred to the area around modern Nagaur near Bikaner.
 This area was known as Savalak (vernacular form of Sapadalaksha) in as late as 20th century.
 The early Chahamana king Samantaraja was based in Ahichchhatrapura, which can be identified with modern Nagaur.
 The ancient name of Nagaur was Nagapura, which means "the city of the serpent".
 Ahichchhatrapura has a similar meaning: "the city whose chhatra or protector is serpent".

 As the Chahamana territory expanded, the entire region ruled by them came to be known as Sapadalaksha.
 This included the later Chahamana capitals Ajayameru (Ajmer) and Shakambhari (Sambhar).
 The term also came to be applied to the larger area captured by the Chahamanas.
 The early medieval Indian inscriptions and the writings of the contemporary Muslim historians suggest that the following cities were also included in Sapadalaksha: Hansi (now in Haryana), Mandore (now in Marwar region), and Mandalgarh (now in Mewar region).

 History

 The earliest historical Chahamana king is the 6th century ruler Vasudeva.
-According to a mythical account in Prithviraja Vijaya, he received the Sambhar Salt Lake as a gift from a vidyadhara (a supernatural being).
+According to a legendary account in Prithviraja Vijaya, he received the Sambhar Salt Lake as a gift from a vidyadhara (a supernatural being).
 Little is known about his immediate successors.
 The 8th century Chahamana ruler Durlabharaja I and his successors are known to have served the Gurjara-Pratiharas as vassals.
 In 10th century, Vakpatiraja I made an attempt to overthrow the Gurjara-Pratihara suzerainty, and assumed the title Maharaja ("great king").
 His younger son Lakshmana established the Naddula Chahamana branch.
 Vakpatiraja's elder son and successor Simharaja assumed the title Maharajadhiraja ("king of great kings"), which suggests that he was a sovereign ruler.